 1. Try the famous river tubing

 And please don’t forget about travel insurance!
-Unfortunately accidents can happen anytime and it’s better to be prepared for that.
-After many hours of research I decided to chose SafetyWing and I can honestly recommend them!
-You can use the below form to get a quotation tailor-made to your own travel preferances.
+Unfortunately, accidents can happen anytime and it’s better to be prepared for that.
+After many hours of research, I decided to choose SafetyWing and I can honestly recommend them!
+You can use the below form to get a quotation tailor-made to your own travel preferences.

 2. Admire the views from Nam Xay Viewpoint